Etiological differentiation optimizes diagnosis

 John Lieske, M.D., gives an overview of the phospholipase A2 receptor antibodies testing available through Mayo Clinic Laboratories.
 He discusses when this testing should be ordered, how this testing improves upon previous testing approaches, and what clinical action can be taken due to the results of this testing.

 Identify the antigen

-Anti-phospholipase A2 receptor (PLA2R) antibodies are higly specific for the diagnosis of primary membranous nephropathy.
-A titer increase, decrease, or disappearance generally procedes a change in clinical status.
+Anti-phospholipase A2 receptor (PLA2R) antibodies are highly specific for the diagnosis of primary MN.
+A titer increase, decrease, or disappearance generally precedes a change in clinical status.

-- Determine relapse recurrence in chronic kidney disease patients awaiting a transplant.
+- Determines relapse recurrence in chronic kidney disease patients awaiting transplant

 Learn more about how to order this evaluation at your institution.